vincmazet/bip/_sources/interpolation/interpolation.md

-The basic idea of interpolation is quite simple: first, reconstruct a "continuous" image from the discrete input image, then sample this image onto the grid of the output image.
+The basic idea of interpolation is quite simple: first, reconstruct a "continuous" image from the discrete input image, then sample this "continuous" image onto the grid of the output image.
 Interpolation methods differ from the way the "continuous" image is reconstructed.

 ```{figure} interpolation.png